alynes/portfolio/RESUME.md

 - Implementing custom transitions and animations with CSS keyframes and React-Transition-Group; styling from scratch or utilizing Material-UI | Bootstrap frameworks.

-- Backend architecture and development in Django Rest Framework, .NET core, and Node.
+- Backend REST architecture and development in Django Rest Framework, .NET core, and Node.

+- Event-driven microservices powered by AWS SQS.

 - Project management with YouTrack for Kanban storyboarding and issue tracking.
 Git source control.

 - Writing unit tests for logical components (Jest), as well as end-to-end regression tests (WebDriver).
+Continuous integration with CircleCI.

 #### Associate Developer at Verity Inst.
 June 2018 - Current